JBTR

 By registering for this race, you are agreeing to these policies.

 Proceeds from this event support the nonprofit Bridger Ski Foundation's Nordic Pro Team.
 Coached by four-time Olympian Andy Newell, this community-supported Olympic development team gives some of the top skiers in the country the support to pursue a professional ski career.
-This past year, four Pro Team athletes qualified for World Cup races and several ranked at or near the top of the domestic Super Tour standings.
-One was names to the U.S. Ski Team for next season.
+This last season, two Pro Team athletes raced on the World Cup circuit, one at the Junior World Championships, and several ranked at or near the top of the domestic Super Tour standings.
 Olympic athletes in the U.S. do not receive funding from the government in the way that athletes from Germany, Norway, Sweden, and other countries do.
 Thus, a few select ski clubs in the states play a crucial role in developing and supporting both up-and-coming and established skiers.
 The BSF Pro Team is self- funded and depends on the support of sponsors, BSF, and the larger community.

 DONATE